tuwien-musicir/DeepLearning_Tutorial/README.md

 This is a set of tutorials with the purpose of getting into hands-on programming of Deep learning algorithms for various tasks.

-It uses Python 2.7 at the programming language with the popular Keras and Theano Deep Learning libraries underneath.
+It uses Python 2.7 as the programming language with the popular Keras and Theano Deep Learning libraries underneath.

 https://keras.io/